Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Acure’s formula isn’t the typical clarifying shampoo in that it’s mild enough to use daily.
 It’s also sulfate-free, vegan, and doesn’t have parabens as preservatives.

 It’s infused with lemongrass, which gives it a pleasing natural fragrance.
-The lemongrass and organic oils make your hair shiny and soft.
+The lemongrass and organic oils and other essential oils make your hair soft and shiny.

 If you’d like to cut back on how often you wash your hair, try dry shampoo.

 This one is free of both talc and aluminum.
 It’s often recommended for curly hair.